 Predictive ability of the GFBLUP model is influenced both by the proportion of genomic variance explained by the genomic feature, and the addition of non-causal SNPs in the feature (dilution).
 Predictive ability (and detection power) was positively correlated with the proportion of genomic variance explained by the genomic feature, and negatively correlated with dilution.
 Estimates of the proportion of genomic variance explained by the genomic feature (hf2) were generally unbiased.
 However, increased dilution led to decreased accuracy (a larger variance) of the estimated genomic parameters hf2 and hr2.
 It is important to note that models were compared based on their ability to predict the genomic values (and not phenotypes).
 Therefore, the predictive abilities reported in this study were generally independent of the level of genomic heritability and the number of replicates within lines.
 If we were to predict the trait phenotypes we would expect an influence of these trait-specific factors on predictive ability, as was the case for detection power.

 The GFBLUP model is most beneficial when the genomic feature is highly enriched for true causal variants.
 In order to better understand this phenomenon, it is useful to examine the details of the GFBLUP model.
 The estimation of genomic parameters in the GFBLUP model was based on two genomic relationship matrices, Gf for the genetic marker set defined by the genomic feature and Gr for the remaining set of markers.
 The decrease in accuracy of genomic parameter estimates following dilution is caused by the increased correlation between these two genomic relationship matrices.
 The high correlation between the elements in these matrices makes it difficult for the REML method to estimate and thereby reliably partition the corresponding genomic variances (σf2and σr2).
-It is also clear from the that inaccurate estimates of genomic variances would affect predictive ability.
+It is also clear from the BLUP equations used in the GFBLUP model (described in Materials and Methods) that inaccurate estimates of genomic variances would affect predictive ability.
 The estimates of σf2and σr2 determines the relative contribution of the two genomic relationship matrices in the prediction of the total genomic value.
 If these estimates deviate from the true value of the parameters it will lead to less accurate predictions, because there is too much weight on the ‘wrong’ genomic relationships in the prediction equations.
 Obviously this will also occur if the two genomic relationships differ from the true causal relationships.

 In this study we used a GFBLUP model with two genomic effects (f and r in model MGFBLUP), but in principle it is possible to include multiple genomic feature effects (Speed and Balding 2014; Sørensen et al. 2015).
 However, as our simulations with only two genomic effects indicate, the complex correlation patterns that are likely to exist between different parts of the genome may lead to inaccurate estimates of the genomic variances and consequently decreased predictive ability.
 It would also explain why GFBLUP sometimes lead to a decrease in predictive ability.
 GBLUP only depends on the total genomic variance parameter which is reliably estimated and therefore more robust.
-(Gusev et al. 2014)
+The linear mixed model used by (Gusev et al. 2014) is very similar to our approach.
+In their analyses they fit multiple random genomic effects defined by sequence ontologies.
+They found little improvement in polygenic risk prediction using their model and argue this is because of pervasive LD across categories (e.g. feature classes).
+This is exactly what we observe in our simulations – when the correlation between the two (or more) genomic relationship matrices is high we cannot reliably estimate the variance components and therefore there is no improvement in predictive ability.

 4.2.1 Predictive ability and genetic relatedness in the study population